Skip to content

 What is a Miniature Schnauzer?

 Miniature Schnauzers were originally bred in Germany to be a ratting dog on farms.
 They were also used as guard dogs.
 The Standard Schnauzer was crossbred with smaller breeds, such as Affenpinscher and Poodle, to create this miniature breed.
-Ideal for fitting in smaller spaces where vermin nest.
+Its small stature meant it was ideal for fitting in smaller spaces where vermin nest.

 Can Miniature Schnauzers be left alone?